dmozzy/TimeClock/README.md

 Mary sets up a TimeClock contract with the following properties:

  1. Contract Details = Bob's Gardening Website build
- 2. Start Interval Seconds = 86400 - The contract will start in 24 hours (in seconds)
+ 2. Start Interval Seconds = 86400 - The contract will start in 24 hours (entered in seconds)
- 3. Payment Interval Seconds = 604800 - The Payment Interval is 1 week (in seconds)
+ 3. Payment Interval Seconds = 604800 - The Payment Interval is 1 week (entered in seconds)
  4. Payments Count = 10
- 5. Minimum Payment = 1 ether (Note: this doesn't stop Bob paying more, it just stops someone spamming small payments to the contract)
+ 5. Minimum Payment = 1000000000000000000 (This is 1 ether in wei.
+Note: this doesn't stop Bob paying more, it just stops someone spamming small payments to the contract)

 Bob deposits the full payment of 1000 ether into the contract (10 payments of 100 ether).
 When Bob deposits the ether, 100 ether immediately goes into escrow.
-The other 900 ether stays in the Bob's balance in the contract.
+The other 900 ether stays in Bob's balance in the contract.
 At anytime before the next payment, Bob can withdraw his remaining 900 ether and thus terminate the contract.

 In a weeks time - Mary will trigger the 'Update' function of the contract.
 This will do 2 things: